 May 02, 2018

-We have just finished a short project using the arts to improve wellbeing with women to create a celebratory exhibition in a community café run by young people with additional needs.
-The exhibition will increase awareness of the suffragette movement and Norwich/Norfolk women that were involved in this and in civic life, such as, Grace Marcon, Marian Aitken and Dorothy Jewson.
+This was a textiles project to improve wellbeing with women to create a celebratory exhibition in a community café run by young people with additional needs.
+The exhibition increased awareness of the suffragette movement and Norwich/Norfolk women that were involved in this and in civic life, such as, Grace Marcon, Marian Aitken and Dorothy Jewson.

-We have researched the lives of these women for inspiration to make up to 30 contemporary, mixed-media/textile pieces.
-They have learnt several textile techniques e.g. image transfer, embroidery, screen printing and applique to create them.
-The women have found it really interesting and have enjoyed discussing the movement and how the women were treated and that they thought they were very brave and strong to stand up for women’s rights.
+We researched the lives of these women for inspiration for 30 contemporary, mixed-media/textile pieces.
+They learnt several textile techniques e.g. image transfer, embroidery, screen printing and applique during the process.
+The women found it interesting and have enjoyed discussing the movement and how the women were treated.
+They thought they were very brave and strong to stand up for women’s rights.

 The artwork was exhibited for three months at The White Lion Café which is the centre of Norwich.
 There was a wonderful private view for invited guests.
 We will also arrange a session for the women to share what they have learned with the young people and their families.
 The café is a community project run by Parkside School and Sixth Form.
 It was started in order to give young people with additional needs the opportunity to gain valuable work and life skills in a supported city-centre environment.